GuiSpin/hackatonSkipTheDishes/README.md

 There is also the enabled configuration to register on an Eureka Server and allow service discovery making it easier to manage connections.

+IMPORTANT #1: The Google API Key is encapsulated in an Environment Variable, in order to protect my personal key.
+It should be configured for the project to work.

-IMPORTANT: I was planning to use MongoDb on the solution, but I had some technical difficulties on my machine to run it so I took a diiferent approach to not waste time trying to work on something that wouldn't be "visible".
+IMPORTANT #2: I was planning to use MongoDb on the solution, but I had some technical difficulties on my machine to run it so I took a diiferent approach to not waste time trying to work on something that wouldn't be "visible".
 I used H2 instead as a second alternative.